PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/04-plugins.md

 ## Scripts

 By default, any javascript you write will be interpreted server-side to generate the page markup.
 To execute javascript in the browser, we could insert a `<script>` tag pointing to a script in the `static/` folder.
-But there are several drawbacks :
+But there are several drawbacks:

 - If you have multiple scripts, you will have to bundle them in a separate process.
 This means that besides Frugal, you will have another process (like esbuild) running to bundle your scripts.
 - If the script source change during development, you'll have to refresh the browser manually to get the updated bundle once the bundling from the second process is done.